Recurrent Pregnancy Loss (RPL):

 - Single gene defects (cystic fibrosis or sickle cell anemia etc.)

 - Molecular screening for thrombophilias (SNP’s of factor II, factor IV and MTHFR)etc.

 Advance genetic testing like Fluorescence Insitu Hybridization (FISH), Next generation sequencing (NGS) are available that help us in diagnosing the exact condition of a patient by relating it with pedigree also known as family tree.
 It can help in planning further management or treatment of the patient.

 Management – Genetic counselling is recommended in these conditions, where the genetic counselor suggests the tests to know the exact cause of the problem and guide you for the further management and treatment plan of the condition.
 People usually don’t go to genetic counselor thinking that it is not running in family, but the truth is that the condition could start from you and there could be other reasons which you might not be familiar with but the experts will look into every little detail.
 So don’t hesitate to meet a right genetic counselor for seeking help.

 After proper diagnosis the genetic counselor then refers to the particular clinician (specialist) for further treatment which can be treated by drugs or surgery etc. Sometimes in this case IVF is also suggested and PGD & PGS is advised.

-It is always recommended to do genetic testing for all pregnancies but as it is the new field and people are less aware of it, clinicians should advise for genetic testing at least after the first miscarriage to prevent the other pregnancies and emotional parameters.
+It is always recommended to do genetic testing for all pregnancies but as it is the new field and people are less aware of it, clinicians should advise for genetic testing at least after the first miscarriage.

 Ms. Jeanny Dominic, B.Tech – Genetic Engineering and PG Diploma in Genetic Counseling , Kamineni Hospital, Hyderabad, India.